Thirty Years since the establishment of the Council for Aboriginal Reconciliation.

 It was as a result of one of the six recommendations of the final CAR Report that Reconciliation Australia was formed in 2001.

 ‘Reconciliation has made significant progress throughout the life of the Council.
 Corroboree 2000 to me was a turning point, I believe, where we witnessed many hundreds of thousands of people embracing reconciliation.

 The future of reconciliation will continue to progress slowly but surely and I believe education will play a major role.
 What the Council has done over its life span is to put the whole process in place and put reconciliation on the national agenda.
 It is now up to the younger people to deliver and I believe they can and will.’
 Dr Evelyn Scott.

-Read: More about the 2000 Bridge Walks Watch: SBS Documentary, Walk for Reconciliation
+Watch the SBS Documentary, Walk for Reconciliation